 Intrauterine Insemination (IUI): Common Treatment for Infertility

-Intrauterine insemination is a common treatment that can help infertile couples to start families.
-During this minimally invasive procedure, which is performed in our Ovation Fertility™ offices, washed sperm, from a woman’s partner or a donor, are painlessly inserted directly into the woman’s uterus.
+Intrauterine insemination is a common treatment that can help infertile couples start families.
+During this minimally invasive procedure, which is often performed in an Ovation partner physician’s office, washed sperm, from a woman’s partner or a donor, are painlessly inserted directly into the woman’s uterus.
 Placing the sperm into the uterus increases the chance of achieving a pregnancy because the sperm does not have to make the journey from the woman’s vagina, up through the cervix and into the uterus.

 During intercourse, millions of sperm are deposited in the vagina.
 Of these, a few thousand make it through the cervix into the uterus, and a few hundred make it into the fallopian tube where the egg is waiting.
 With IUI, millions of motile sperm are placed into the uterus, markedly increasing the number that can make it to the tube and potentially fertilize the egg.

 Several different clinical conditions can prompt fertility specialists to suggest IUI as a treatment.
 These circumstances include:

 - Women with cervical scarring, for example from surgery such as a LEEP, or other treatment for an abnormal Pap smear

 - Cases of male factor infertility caused by such conditions as a low sperm count, erectile dysfunction or retrograde ejaculation

 - The use of frozen (cryopreserved) sperm used under conditions such as cancer treatment, the lack of available fresh sperm or the absence of a male partner